roughl/pidgin-prpl-finet/README.rst

 Building
 ========

-To build finet.so put its content into the pidgin src directory at libpurple/plugins/
+To build the finet protocol plugin for pidgin, first download the source tarball of finet which matches your installed versoin.
+Then put finet.c and finet.h into the source directory at libpurple/plugins/

 Inside this directory type make finet.so